xhyrom/discord-datamining/data/blog/posts/fun-things-to-do-on-discord-apps-activities/content.md

             </figure>
             <p>Channel your birth charts with CHANI: use it to know what the future holds by analyzing your birth chart, “Big Three” signs (your Sun, Moon, and rising signs), and how the current sky affects you and your friends that day.
 Use the <strong>/birth-chart</strong>,<strong> /current-sky </strong>and<strong> /big3 </strong>commands to learn everything you could ever want about your friends.&nbsp;</p>
             <p>Comparing birth charts and big three placements in Discord is a great way to learn more about the people you talk to, game, or hangout with every day.
 Whether you believe in astrology or not, you’ll spark crazy conversation simply by going “...yeeaaah that makes sense for you.”&nbsp;</p>
-            <p>Add the app to your server <a href="https://discord.com/application-directory/1091677533558292521">here</a>, unless you’re a Capricorn, in which case you’ve likely already added the app to all of your friends’ servers by now…<br>‍</p>
+            <p>Add the <a href="https://discord.com/application-directory">app</a> to your server <a href="https://discord.com/application-directory/1091677533558292521">here</a>, unless you’re a Capricorn, in which case you’ve likely already added the app to all of your friends’ servers by now…</p>
         </div>
     </div>
     <div id="heading-6" class="rich-wrapper">